Tina Turner facts: Real name, husband, children, songs and movies of the Queen of Rock 'n' Roll

 In her first autobiography in 1986 I, Tina: My Life Story, Tina revealed that Ike had physically abused her before and during their marriage.

-Ike himself later admitted that he "slapped" Tina and "punched her to the ground without thinking", but incredible claimed he "never beat her".
+Ike himself later admitted that he "slapped" Tina and "punched her to the ground without thinking", but incredibly claimed he "never beat her".

 What are Tina Turner's biggest solo hits?